JasminJaml/Honeypot-Threat-Dashboard/Readme.md

 #### Data Pipeline
 Attacker → Cowrie → shared_logs/cowrie.json → Filebeat → Elasticsearch → Kibana Dashboard

-Technical Features & Configuration
+## Technical Features & Configuration

-Orchestration: The entire 4-container stack is deployed and managed with a single docker-compose.yml file.
+- **Orchestration**: The entire 4-container stack is deployed and managed with a single docker-compose.yml file.

-Data Pipeline: Uses Filebeat with a custom filebeat.yml to correctly parse ndjson log files using the ndjson parser.
+- **Data Processing**: Filebeat with custom configuration using `json.keys_under_root: true` to properly extract and parse JSON fields from honeypot logs.

-Persistence: A shared "bind mount" folder (~/shared_logs) is used for log persistence and inter-container communication, which proved more reliable than named volumes for this use case.
+- **Persistence**: A shared "bind mount" folder (~/shared_logs) is used for log persistence and inter-container communication, which proved more reliable than named volumes for this use case.

-Security: The AWS Security Group is configured to be restrictive, only exposing the necessary ports (SSH, Kibana) to the admin's IP and the honeypot port to the public.
+- **Security**: The AWS Security Group is configured to be restrictive, only exposing the necessary ports (SSH, Kibana) to the admin's IP and the honeypot port to the public.

-Core Troubleshooting Challenge: Elasticsearch Mapping Conflict
+## Core Troubleshooting Challenge: Elasticsearch Mapping Conflict

 A major part of this project was diagnosing and solving a "silent failure" where all containers were healthy, but no parsed data appeared in Kibana.

-Problem: Early, broken data from a misconfigured Filebeat created a "corrupted schema" (Index Template) in Elasticsearch.
+**Problem**: Early, broken data from a misconfigured Filebeat created a "corrupted schema" (Index Template) in Elasticsearch.
 This "corrupted memory" caused Elasticsearch to reject all new, correctly parsed fields.

-Solution (Option A): The system was fixed by following a precise, real-world troubleshooting plan:
+**Solution**: The system was fixed by following a precise, real-world troubleshooting plan:

-Stopped the filebeat container.
+1. Stopped the filebeat container

-Manually deleted the corrupted index (curl -X DELETE "localhost:9200/filebeat-*")
+2. Manually deleted the corrupted index (`curl -X DELETE "localhost:9200/filebeat-*"`)

-Manually deleted the corrupted "blueprint" (curl -X DELETE "localhost:9200/_index_template/filebeat-7.17.15").
+3. Manually deleted the corrupted "blueprint" (`curl -X DELETE "localhost:9200/_index_template/filebeat-7.17.15"`)

-Relaunched the system, which forced Elasticsearch to create a new, correct schema from the good data.
+4. Relaunched the system, which forced Elasticsearch to create a new, correct schema from the good data

-Final Result: The Dashboard
+## Final Result: The Dashboard

 The final Kibana dashboard visualizes key threat intelligence in real-time, including:

-Top 10 most common usernames.
+- Top 10 most common usernames

-Top 10 most common passwords.
+- Top 10 most common passwords

 <img width="960" height="510" alt="33" src="https://github.com/user-attachments/assets/6d51a86c-c9d4-4f70-89ff-50da1e087d3b" />